GLOBAL MARKETS-Wild week for markets set to end quietly

 The U.S. dollar gained for a fourth straight session, buoyed by calmer financial markets and generally positive U.S. economic data that supported the notion that the world's largest economy was on a stable growth path.

-(Reporting by Herbert Lash and Lionel Laurent; editing by Clive McKeef and Meredith Mazzilli)
+(Reporting by Herbert Lash and Lionel Laurent; editing by Gareth Jones and Clive McKeef)

 March 24 Highlights of the day for U.S. President Donald Trump's administration on Friday: